 It may sound like a complex process – and there’s certainly a lot of skill involved – but you can DIY the treatment at home.
 All you need is a massage balm and the right techniques.
 Here, we reveal everything you need to know before you give yourself a lymphatic drainage massage, from seven steps to follow, to the correct aftercare.

 The Right Tools for Lymphatic Drainage Massage

 The best massages begin with an oil, cream or balm to help hands glide smoothly.
 This is true whether you’re working out tension or manually draining the lymph nodes.
 What you need is something with enough slip to prevent the skin from dragging, but not so much that your limbs feel slippery.
 The CBD Muscle Balm is perfect.
 Infused with tingly eucalyptus, a generous scoop is enough to enhance self-draining.
-You can also use the CBD Skin Cream, which harnesses shea butter and rosemary in a vegan formula to hydrate skin.
+If you're looking for a vegan formula, you can also use the CBD Skin Cream, which harnesses shea butter and rosemary to hydrate skin.

 How to Do a Lymphatic Drainage Massage

 Before you start your lymphatic drainage massage, keep one tip in mind: you don’t need to push too hard or apply too much pressure to make sure your technique is effective.
 Go with light, stretching strokes, which will be enough to stimulate the lymph vessels just below the surface of your skin.
 What you need is a slow, steady rhythm as you move from head to toe.

 1: Start at the neck.
 You have lymph ducts in two soft spots just above your collarbone.
 Use the tips of fingers to stretch skin downwards from the neck to these areas.
 Repeat 10 times, then use the same gesture from just below the earlobes, back down again.